-Funeral Leave:
+Bereavement Leave:

 Employees in position at 0.75 FTE or greater (30 hours per week or more).

-Paid funeral leave up to three working days not counted against PTO bank.
+Paid bereavement leave up to 24 hours not counted against PTO bank.

 Available in the event of death of a parent, spouse, domestic partner (as defined in Rule 5-200A) child, sibling, parent-in-law, brother-in-law, sister-in-law, grandparent, or grandchild.